-Founded in 1994, Northwest Surrogacy Center, LLC is the leading and most successful surrogacy center in the Pacific Northwest.
+Founded in 1994, Northwest Surrogacy Center, LLC is one of the leading surrogacy agencies in the U.S with over 2,000 babies born through our program.
 In addition, our professional staff has 40 years of experience in facilitating adoptions.
 We have been helping create families for four and a half decades.

-The NWSC team has spent 25 years leading surrogates and intended parents through the complex and rewarding medical, legal, and emotional experience of surrogacy.
+Since 1994, the NWSC team has been leading surrogates and intended parents through the complex and rewarding medical, legal, and emotional experience of surrogacy.
 We understand the profound impact our work has on both surrogates and intended parents.

 We are a caring and dedicated staff and we get to know each and every one of our clients, which means you will never be dealing with a stranger.
 We are proud of the experience, skill, and compassion we bring to our relationships with you.

 Sandra Hodgson, J.D. is a Director and Founder of Northwest Surrogacy Center, LLC.
-She has helped form numerous families through surrogacy and egg donation, representing intended parents, surrogates, and egg donors for 20 years.
+She has helped form numerous families through surrogacy and egg donation, representing intended parents, surrogates, and egg donors for over 25 years.

 Sandra is licensed to practice law in Oregon, Washington, and Montana.
 Her areas of practice include surrogacy, egg donation, and adoption.
 She has been an attorney since 1985 and in private practice since 1988, before which she was a law clerk at the Oregon Supreme Court and Oregon Court of Appeals.